adobe/spectrum-css-workflow-icons/README.md

 4. Run `npm run build` to generate the ready to publish package in dist/
 5. Preview the icons with `http-server dist/ -o`

+### Contributing

+Contributions are welcomed!
+Read the [Contributing Guide](./.github/CONTRIBUTING.md) for more information.

+### Licensing

+This project is licensed under the Apache V2 License.
+See [LICENSE](LICENSE) for more information.